sethyuan/logseq-plugin-reminder/README.en.md

 - Support the repeater on `Scheduled` and `Deadline`.
 - No notification will be received for `Scheduled` and `Deadline` that has no time set.
 - Support for reminding again when clicked on the notification.
+- You can setup multiple remindings prior the event, block level setting (via `remindings` property) has priority over the plugin level setting.

 ## Note